-The other accounts may have similar investment objectives or strategies as the Funds.
+The other accounts may have similar investment objectives or strategies as the Fund.
 A potential conflict of interest may arise as a result, whereby a portfolio manager could favor one account over another.
-Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of fund trades, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Funds.
-However, the Sub-Adviser has established policies and procedures to ensure that the purchase and sale of securities among all accounts the Sub-Adviser manages are fairly and equitably allocated.
+Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of fund trades, whereby the portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
+However, the Adviser and Sub-Adviser has established policies and procedures to ensure that the purchase and sale of securities among all accounts the Adviser and Sub-Adviser manages are fairly and equitably allocated.